-1. Resolves, in pursuance of Section 75 of the Planning and Development Act 2005 to amend Shire of Northam Local Planning Scheme No.6 by: - a.
-Inserting the land uses 'repurposed dwelling' and 'second-hand dwelling' into Table 1 as follows:
+- 1. Resolves, in pursuance of Section 75 of the Planning and Development Act 2005 to amend Shire of Northam Local Planning Scheme No.6 by: - - 1.1Inserting the following land use definitions into Schedule 1, Clause 2:

-1.1Inserting the following land use definitions into Schedule 1, Clause 2: Repurposed dwelling - a building or structure not previously used as a single house, which has been repurposed for use as a dwelling.
+Repurposed dwelling a building or structure not previously used as a single house, which has been repurposed for use as a dwelling.